jabberjabberjabber/Context-Tester/README.md

 This is pretty simple.
 They should be relatively flat.
 Any significant move up or down is an indicator of inconsistency.

-The **left hand** graph shows goes up when the model outputs more diverse vocabulary, while **right hand** graph goes up when the model outputs more simple and predictable text, commonly cause by less descriptive passages and more generic and repetitive word choices.
+The **left hand** graph goes up when the model outputs more diverse vocabulary, while **right hand** graph goes up when the model outputs more simple and predictable text.

 The below graphs show this effect: